tidalcycles/tidalcycles.github.io/_patterns/synths.md

 d1 $ n "c5 d5*2" # s "supersaw" # sustain "0.4 0.2"
 ~~~

-Many example synths can be found in the `default-synths.scd` file
+Many example synths can be found in the `default-synths-extra.scd` file
+in the `SuperDirt/library` folder or in `default-synths.scd` and
-in the `SuperDirt/synths` folder.
+`tutorial-synths.scd` in the `SuperDirt/synths` folder.
 These include:

 * a series of tutorials: `tutorial1`, `tutorial2`, `tutorial3`, `tutorial4`, `tutorial5`
 * examples of modulating with the cursor or sound input: `pmsin`, `in`, `inr`